zeezephyr/urbanism-guide/content/en/austin/issues/etod_and_compatibility.md

 Lot sizes increases were one of many methods used to [segregate many neighborhoods](/austin/housing/zoning_restrictions/#a-city-plan-for-austin) throughout Austin.
 {{% /alert %}}

-HOME Phase 1 was a [particularly large victory](/austin/wins/2023/#home-options-for-middle-income-empowerment-december-7th) that now allows up to 3 homes to be built on a single lot.
+HOME Phase 1 was a [very large victory](/austin/wins/2023/#home-options-for-middle-income-empowerment-december-7th) that now allows up to 3 homes to be built on a single lot.
 Creating more housing for more people.

-HOME Phase 2 is a follow-up which would lower the minimum lot size for single-family homes to a minimum of 2,000 square feet.
+The [HOME Phase 2 proposal](https://publicinput.com/r6817) is a follow-up which would lower the minimum lot size for single-family homes to a minimum of 2,000 square feet.
 These much more appropriately sized lots would be able to build one house each.
 This creates more flexibility when creating new housing.
 Existing residents would be able to sell parts of their large lots and create housing without affecting their current home.
 While new home buyers would be able to own their home outright and not have to split their ownership and control over their property with an HOA.

 ### Help Get These Initiatives Passed!